Prarambha369/pirateDictionary/README.md

    ```
 4. Open `http://localhost:8080` in your browser.

 ## Browser Compatibility
 The Pirate Translator Hacklet works in most modern browsers:
 - Chrome/Chromium-based browsers (Chrome, Edge, Brave, etc.)
 - Firefox
 - Safari

-Note: Some features like audio playback might be restricted on certain websites due to browser security policies.
+Note: Some features like audio playback might be restricted due to browser policies.

-## Contributing
+## Contribution Guidelines
 Contributions are welcome!
 Here's how you can help:
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)